HunteRoi/cryptalbum/README.md

 If you want the **PDF** version of the documentation, please head to [the artifacts section](/-/artifacts).
 You can also download the latest artifact [by clicking here](/-/jobs/artifacts/nivelling/download?job=convert_to_pdf).

+## Installation

+The first step is basically to clone the repository (`git clone`).
+Once this is done, you have to go into this directory.
+You will see `setup.sh`
+1. Type this commande `./setup.sh` : All the requirement will be installed if required.
+2. The script will ask you to add the following lines into your `/etc/host`.
+You will have to enter `y`.
+    - `127.0.0.1 host.docker.internal`
+    - `127.0.0.1 seq.local`
+    - `127.0.0.1 minio.local`
+    - `127.0.0.1 cryptalbum.local`
+3. You will have to enter credentials for Minio.
+You will need them a bit later for the configuration.
+4. Select your username for Postgres.
+5. After few seconds, you will be asked the `Minio access key` and `Minio secret key`.
+You will have to open your browser to `https://minio.local/access-keys`.
+On this website, you will have to enter credentials from step 3.
+Press the button `Create access key` and then the button `Create`.
+Afterwards, your `Access Key` and `Secret Key` will be shown to you.
+Don't forget to get a copy of it !
+6. You will be asked the `Seq API key` and this time, you will need to go to `https://seq.local/#/settings/api-keys` and press the button `ADD API KEY`.
+For basic installation, you just have to add a `title` and press `Save Changes`.
+You will get a popup with your key.
+7. Everything is setup and everything will build up !
+It will take few minutes to finish.
+8. Once it is done, you will be able to access `https://cryptalbum.local/`

 ## Getting Started

 ### Prerequisites